lnurl/luds/lnurl-deposit.md

 	<callback>?k1=<k1>&action=getInvoice&amount=...
 	```

-An example of a non-URL keysend to make a deposit would be initiated as:
+An example of a non-URL keysend (for wallets and services who choose to support it) to make a deposit would be initiated as:

   ```
   lncli keysend <wallet_node> "{userKey: ...}"
   ```

-6. `LN WALLET` responds with an invoice
+6. `LN WALLET` respond to the URL callback with an invoice:

   ```
   {"status": "OK", "directDepositInvoice": "lnbc1..."}